SSSAccount/finance-tracker-gui/README.md

         Salary,500,2024-02-29\
         Other, 300, 2024-02-29, Income

+   - GUI:
       - Select the add tab from the gui application.
       - Press the "Add Bulk" button.
+   - CLI:
+      - Choose option 3 from the main menu.
+      - Transactions will be added automatically from the file.

-4. **Updating Transactions**:
+5. **Updating Transactions**:
+   - GUI:
       - Select the update tab from the gui application
       - Enter the necessary data presented on the tab
       - Click on the "Update Transaction" Button
+   - CLI:
+      - Select option 4 from the main menu.
+      - Follow the prompts to select the transaction to update which asks you for the ID of the transaction and the category of the transaction
+      - Choose the aspect of the transaction to update (category, amount, date, choice).
+      - Confirm the changes to update the transaction.

-5. **Deleting Transactions**:
+7. **Deleting Transactions**:
+   - GUI:
       - Select the delete tab from the gui application
       - Enter the necessary data presented on the tab
       - Click on the "Delete Transaction" Button
+   - CLI:
+      - Choose option 5 from the main menu.
+      - Follow the prompts to select the transaction to delete.
+      - Confirm deletion to remove the transaction.

-6. **Displaying Summary**:
+9. **Displaying Summary**:
+   - GUI:
       - Select the summary tab from the gui application
       - A summary of all transactions will be displayed, including net profit/loss, overall financial status, and the category with the most income and expense contributions.
+   - CLI:
+      - Select option 6 from the main menu.
+      - A summary of all transactions will be displayed, including net profit/loss, overall financial status, and the category with the most income and expense contributions.

-7. **Gui Mode** (Only available in CLI):
+11. **Gui Mode** (Only available in CLI):
    - Select option 7 from the menu
    - To exit click on the "X" button in the top right corner to return to the main menu in the CLI

-8. **Exit**:
+11. **Exit**:
    - If you are using the CLI version of the app, then enter 8 in the main menu
    - If you are using the GUI, then click on the "X" button in the top right corner